sparkfun/Qwiic_CCS811_Py/README.md

 To do this:
 - Login as root to the target Raspberry Pi
 - Open the file /boot/config.txt in your favorite editor (vi, nano ...etc)
-- Scroll down until the bloct that contains the following is found:
+- Scroll down until the block that contains the following is found:
 ```ini
 dtparam=i2c_arm=on
 dtparam=i2s=on